PIK-LPJmL/lpjmlkit/CONTRIBUTING.md

 and suggestions of code improvements as issues in the [lpjmlkit GitHub repository](https://github.com/PIK-LPJmL/lpjmlkit/issues).
 If you want to contribute code, please follow the instructions below.
-Please note that due to our current worflow information on the authorship of code contributions may get lost.

 ## Getting Started